IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the InVitroSystem collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate InVitroSystem items.
+Collection endpoint that accepts various query parameters to filter and sort InVitroSystem items.
 Supports filtering on fields within InVitroSystem items.

 ### Example